-Target: volunteer day taken by 25% of employees during 2023
+Target: Volunteer day taken by 25% of employees during 2023

-Indicator Scope Calculated methodology Standard Unit Percentage of targeted suppliers which have signed up to the Essentra Supplier Code of Conduct All suppliers of Essentra with an annual spend of over £100k per annum in the preceding year that have signed up to Essentra's Supplier Code of Conduct.
+Indicator Scope Calculated methodology Standard Unit % of targeted suppliers which have signed up to the Essentra code of conduct All suppliers of Essentra with an annual spend of over £100k per annum in the preceding year.
+The procurement team manage the data on spend per supplier each annum (October 2023 - September 2024).
+The suppliers that meet the spend threshold and who have not previously accepted Essentra's Code of Conduct, or provided their own acceptable equivalent are sent a copy of the Supplier Code for acceptance.
+The data for the metric is managed in the procurement supplier management system and is calculated by using the total spend value of all suppliers that have agreed to the Essentra Supplier Code of Conduct, or have supplied their own Code of Conduct that has been reviewed and accepted by Essentra, as reflecting the principles of our own, as a percentage of the total spend of targeted suppliers. % Top 70% of suppliers by spend actively risk monitored All Essentra suppliers in the top 70% of spend in the preceding year, excluding providers of regulatory services.
 The procurement team manage the data on spend per supplier each annum.
-The suppliers that meet the spend threshold are sent a copy of the Supplier Code for acceptance.
-The metric is calculated as the number of suppliers that have agreed to the Essentra Supplier Code of Conduct, or have their own Code of Conduct that has been reviewed and accepted by Essentra, as reflecting the principles of our own, as a percentage of the total number of suppliers that have been requested to agree to the code of conduct. % Top 70% of suppliers by spend actively risk monitored All Essentra suppliers in the top 70% of spend in the preceding year, excluding providers of regulatory services.
-The procurement team manage the data on spend per supplier each annum.
 Those suppliers who we spend with, that fall within the top 70% of the overall third party spend, and are not providers of regulatory services, are risk monitored for sanctions and adverse media, ensuring appropriate Essentra action is undertaken to understand and respond to potential supplier risk.
-This is reviewed on a six monthly basis to ensure all suppliers within threshold are included. % Percentage of employees taking a volunteer day Every Essentra employee has the ability to participate in community engagement activities, equivalent to 1 day (8 hours) volunteering per employee per site per year.
-The total number of employees volunteering per year.
-The percentage of employees taking a volunteer day is calculated as total number of employees which volunteer in the reporting year, as a percentage of total number of full-time employees, as of the 31st December 2023. %
+This is reviewed on a six monthly basis to ensure all suppliers within threshold are included. %